Home » Posts tagged 'greenpeace'

 GREEN ENERGY DOUBLE-TALK BEGINS: First Major Oil Producer Announces Deadline to End Oil Extraction, But There’s A Catch

-According to the Washington Post article published yesterday, Denmark was the first major oil-producing country to announce a deadline to end oil extraction.
-While this may sound like a “Victory” for the Green Energy Movement, there’s a catch.
-While Denmark announced that it would end all oil extraction by 2050, the country will likely run out of oil reserves well before that date.
+GREEN ENERGY DOUBLE-TALK BEGINS: First Major Oil Producer Announces Deadline to End Oil Extraction, But There’s A Catch According to the Washington Post article published yesterday, Denmark was the first major oil-producing country to announce a deadline to end oil extraction.
+While this may sound like a “Victory” for the Green Energy Movement, there’s a […]

 The decline of oil has already begun

-In 1961, when I was 14, working on a science fair project, my father – a geologist and petroleum engineer – explained oil depletion to me.
-To grow production, oil companies were drilling deeper and deeper wells, developing technologies to extract more oil from spent fields, and would one day tap into shale rock and the Canadian tar sands to extract the dregs.
+The decline of oil has already begun In 1961, when I was 14, working on a science fair project, my father – a geologist and petroleum engineer – explained oil depletion to me.
+To grow production, oil companies were drilling deeper and deeper wells, developing technologies to extract more oil from spent fields, and would […]

 Food sovereignty now and beyond COVID-19

-COVID-19 has changed daily realities in nearly every corner of the world.
+Food sovereignty now and beyond COVID-19 COVID-19 has changed daily realities in nearly every corner of the world.
 But for millions of people, fears about access to food have made the crisis even worse.
-Recently the UN warned of disruption to food supplies and further loss of incomes and livelihoods – up to 1.6 billion workers affected in the formal economy alone.
-Food banks and community organisations are doing their best to help those in immediate need.
-But as the pandemic collides with inequality and climate emergency, it’s clear we need major changes in our approach to food and agriculture.
+Recently the UN warned of disruption to food supplies and further loss of incomes and livelihoods – up to 1.6 billion workers affected in the […]

 Oilsands Firms ‘Morally Responsible’ for Deaths and Destruction from Climate Disasters